POST STUDY WORK VISA

 - The length of the Work Permit is subject to your work contract length.
 The initial length of Work Permit provided is 12 months and is renewable as long as the conditions are met.

 - The EU Blue Card is as mentioned previously.

-TERMS AND CONDITIONS FOR POST STUDY WORK VISA IN SPAIN
+TERMS AND CONDITIONS FOR POST STUDY WORK VISA IN IRELAND